MilesCranmer/PySR/README.md

 - [ ] Create flexible way of providing "simplification recipes."
 I.e., plus(plus(T, C), C) => plus(T, +(C, C)).
 The user could pass these.
 - [ ] Can we cache calculations, or does the compiler do that?
 E.g., I should only have to run exp(x0) once; after that it should be read from memory.
     - Maybe I could store the result of calculations in a tree (or an index to a massive array that does this).
 And only when something in the subtree updates, does the rest of the tree update!
+- [ ] Try Memoize.jl instead of manually caching.
+- [ ] Try threading over population.
+Do random sort, compute mutation for each, then replace 10% oldest.